nextest-rs/nextest/site/src/book/updating.md

 ## For distributors

-To disable the self-update functionality, build cargo-nextest with `--no-default-features`.
+`cargo-nextest` 0.9.21 and above has a new `default-no-update` feature, which will contain all default features except for self-update.
+The recommended, forward-compatible way to build cargo-nextest is with `--no-default-features --features default-no-update`.